native-api/pyenv/README.md

    2. **Add `pyenv` into your shell** by running the output of `pyenv init -` to enable autocompletion and all subcommands.

-      This command needs to run at startup of any interactive shell.
+      This command needs to run at startup of any interactive shell instance.
       In an interactive login shell, it needs to run _after_ the commands from the previous step.